anf555/AllLogger/README.md

 # AllLogger

 AllLogger is a virus that allows you to do :
-- Upload important files from document folder to cloud (Coming Soon)
 - Get target computer hostname
 - Get the target computer private IP Address
 - Get list of installed application on desktop folder